songyy0415/epsilon/external_apps/sample_rust/README.md

 Due to the embedded nature of Epsilon, the Rust app has to be `no_std`.
 The interface that an app can use to interact with the OS is essentially a short list of system calls.
 Feel free to browse the [code of Epsilon](http://github.com/numworks/epsilon) itself if you want to get an in-depth look.

 Please note that any custom app is removed when resetting the calculator.

-## License

-This sample app is distributed under the terms of the BSD License.
-See LICENSE for details.

-## Trademarks

-NumWorks and Rust are a registered trademarks.